About Citing Books

 Many examples of book citations presented in the APA style can be found in the Publication Manual of the American Psychological Association.
 Please consult this book or a librarian for help with unusual resources.

 American Psychological Association.
 (2010).
 Publication manual of the American Psychological Association (6th ed.).
 Washington, DC: American Psychological Association.

 The Online Writing Lab at Purdue University offers an online resource which can be used in some cases.
 However, it does not include everything required for citing sources in one place.

-The MLA Style does not cover Canadian government sources, and has only a limited section on American government resources.
+The APA citation style does not cover Canadian government sources, and has only a limited section on American government resources.